ammar-tanwar/bloglearnbay/posts/why-you-need-data-structures-and-algorithms-training.md

 ---
 title: Why You Need Data Structures And Algorithms training
-desc: "Learnbay one of the best instutute to learn data science course in India, so Enroll Now And Get Your Dream Job!"
+desc: "The best of actors practice their dialogues in front of the mirror; they do several rehearsals before they start shooting for a film.
+The best of cricketers spend hours in the net, practicing..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/datastructure.png"
 date: "May 8, 2017"